Blackhat (film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 32% based on 190 reviews, with an average rating of 4.90/10.
+On Rotten Tomatoes, the film has an approval rating of 33% based on 191 reviews, with an average rating of 4.90/10.
 The site's critical consensus reads, "Thematically timely, but dramatically inert, Blackhat strands Chris Hemsworth in a muddled misfire from director Michael Mann."
-On Metacritic, the film has a weighted average score of 51 out of 100, based on 37 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 51 out of 100, based on 37 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film a grade of "C−" on an A+ to F scale.

 For many critics, a significant issue of the film was the casting of Chris Hemsworth as a hacker.
 Christy Lemire in the Chicago Sun-Times stated in her review, "Anyone who makes his or her way in the world sitting in front of a computer screen all day is not going to look as hunky as Hemsworth."
-Hemsworth himself was unsatisfied with his performance, saying, "I didn't enjoy what I did in the film ...It just felt flat, and it was also an attempt to do what I thought people might have wanted to see.
+Hemsworth himself was unsatisfied with his performance, saying, "I didn't enjoy what I did in the film ...
+It just felt flat, and it was also an attempt to do what I thought people might have wanted to see.
 But I don't think I'm good in that space."

 Manohla Dargis of The New York Times gave the film a largely positive review, stating, "Michael Mann's thriller Blackhat, a story about the intersection of bodies and machines, is a spectacular work of unhinged moviemaking."
 Kenneth Turan of the Los Angeles Times also gave it a positive review, writing, "It lures us in with the promise of up-to-the-minute villainy, but the satisfactions of 'Blackhat' are surprisingly old school."
 The Hollywood Reporter's Sheri Linden noted, "The essential problem of cyber-thrillers is one that even so gifted a director hasn't quite solved, particularly in the film's first half: Characters looking at computer screens and explaining the significance of what they see doesn't make for the most riveting viewing."
 Matt Zoller Seitz, the editor-in-chief of RogerEbert.com, gave Blackhat three-and-a-half out of four stars, stating in his review, "'Blackhat' is mainly about what happens when the real world is annexed by the virtual: what it does to geography and relationships; how it signal-jams our species' sense of time as a series of self-contained moments, and substitutes an existence that can feel like an endless, intrusive buzz."

+About the negative reception, Michael Mann said, "It's my responsibility.
+The script was not ready to shoot.
+The subject may have been ahead of the curve, because there were a number of people who thought this was all fantasy.
+Wrong.
+Everything is stone-cold accurate."